-All these can impede or block incoming cell signals.
-So the best tips are to get near a window or balcony and be elevated, since the second story of a home more likely gets a better signal than the first floor, and basements tend to be even worse.
+All these and more can impede or block incoming cell signals.
+To avoid this, get near a window or balcony and be elevated.
+The second story of a home likely gets a better signal than the first floor, and basements tend to be even worse.

 Ever noticed your cell phone starts crawling even slower in public places, especially at venues and crowded events?
 That's because cell towers are only able to hold a certain number of connections simultaneously.